 Washington DC, March 8, 2021 – The Global Partnership for Education welcomes the EUR50 million contribution to GPE from the Netherlands announced today, International Women’s Day.

 The Dutch pledge is the second contribution towards GPE’s 2021 replenishment.
-The GPE replenishment campaign, “Raise Your Hand,” seeks to raise at least US$5 billion to help transform education systems in up to 90 low-income countries and territories, which are home to more than 1 billion children.
+The GPE replenishment campaign, “Raise Your Hand,” seeks to raise at least US$5 billion over five years to help transform education systems in up to 90 low-income countries and territories, which are home to more than 1 billion children.

 “I raise my hand for education.
 It’s a fundamental human right and an investment in the future for every girl and boy,” said Sigrid Kaag, Netherlands Minister for Foreign Trade and Development, making the early pledge of EUR50 million to GPE.
 “COVID-19 has worsened education prospects, and young girls are disproportionately affected.
 We need to act urgently.
 I call on all other partners to pledge because we can make a difference.”